 Toss the pasta to incorporate.
 Fry up a few quail eggs if you so desire.
 I used this cute mini cast iron pan from Lodge.
 Click here to grab a set.
 Add a pat of butter to the cast iron pan.
 Heat up.
 Crack two quail eggs and place on top of finished pasta when the white has set up.
 This only takes like a minute or so!

-Garnish with the remaining crispy country ham and a touch of fresh parsley.
+Garnish the Pasta Carbonara with Country Ham and Quail Eggs with the remaining crispy country ham and a touch of fresh parsley.
 You just created one of the best pasta dishes ever!
 So silky and rich.
 The country ham added the right amount of flavor a saltiness!
 ENJOY!!!